 - Short course meters, or SCMs, for 25 meter pools.

 For example, one swimmer who competes internationally will have three different times for their 100 freestyle event: a LCM, SCY and SCM time.
 There are world records for SCM and LCM races, but only U.S. records for SCY events.

 33 1/3 Meter Pools

-Increasingly rare to find are the 33 1/3 pools, which were build to accommodate he needs of water polo.
-There are many pools with unregulated lengths that are used for training purposes; however, for a sanctioned meet, the pool length must be measured and verified.
+Increasingly rare to find are the 33 1/3 pools, which typically accommodate the needs of water polo.
+There are many pools with unregulated lengths used for training purposes; however, in sanctioned swim meets the pool length must be measured and verified.

 Now armed with pool length knowledge, you’re ready to watch any upcoming swimming event, including the Summer Olympics.

 Looking for the easiest way to get the best, healthiest and most enjoyable pool water and air quality?
 To learn how Clear Comfort’s award-winning low-chlorine AOP pool disinfection can help, click here.